kmarkus/microblx/README.md

   anything).

 - the preferred ways of submitting patches is via the mailing list.
-If you must, a github merge request is OK too.
+If you must, a gitlab merge request is OK too.

 - please don't forget to add a line
   `Signed-off-by: Random J Developer <random@developer.example.org>`